Uruguay Personal Data Protection Law — Law No. 18.331

 Framework Scope

-Uruguay Law No. 18.331 is adopted by entities and data controllers handling personal data within Uruguay, governing all personal data processing activities and related information systems.
+Uruguay Personal Data Protection Law — Law No. 18.331 is adopted by entities and data controllers handling personal data within Uruguay.
+The law governs all personal data processing activities and related information systems, and is commonly implemented to fulfill regulatory compliance, address data subject rights, and support organizational data protection, risk management, and audit readiness programs.

 Framework Objectives